3lvis/Ariadne/README.md

 That is how this repository should be read.

-Not as the finished product, and not as a modest utility, but as the early construction of a much larger idea: that the spaces around us can become understandable in real time, and that finding your way indoors can one day feel as natural as knowing where to look next.
+Not as the finished product, and not as a modest utility, but as the early construction of a larger idea: that buildings should be able to offer a path, and that finding your way indoors can one day feel as natural as stepping forward.